plantbreeding/BrAPI/Specification/Germplasm/README.md

 # Group Germplasm
-Note: The plural of germplasm is germplasm (no "s").
+Fun Fact: The plural of germplasm is germplasm (no "s").